mikeyGlitz/CS-Intro/blackjack/README.md

 1. Use *std::cin* to obtain user input from a prompt.
 The prompt should ask if the user wants to go another round (y/n).
-2. Use *Math::rand* to cycle through a random number between 1 and 10 for the card number
+2. Use *Math::rand* to cycle through a random number between 1 and 13 for the card number
+    1. Jack 11
+    2. Queen 12
+    3. King 13
+    * See the above table for the actual values of the card
 3. The program should store a number.
 Each number generated from *Math::rand* will be added to the number.
 The number should be assigned to zero when it's declared
 4. The program will bust if the sum goes over 21 and the game is automatically lost.